LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/business-dashboard-messaging.md

   * PROSPECTS - Number of visits that were eligible to receive at least one engagement.
 Includes control group visitors if defined in the account
   * EXPOSED -Number of visits during which the visitor was offered an engagement
   * ENGAGED - Number of visitors who had at least one engagement during their visit
+  * SESSIONS - Total number of web sessions on the monitored wed sessions

   #### Distinct to Engagement
   * EXPOSURES - Number of times each engagement was offered to a visitor